Ion-selective electrode: General theory of ion-selective electrodes

 E_{ise} includes the potential of the internal reference electrode and the ion-selective membrane potential, E_{m}.
 The E_{ise} is governed by analyte activity in the internal solution whereas E_{m} is governed by the activity of the analyte on each side of the selective membrane.
 Furthermore, the E_{ref} or external reference portion of the cell is dependent on the half-reaction of the electrode and the liquid junction potential E_{j}.

 Reference electrodes

-The most common types of reference electrodes used in analytical chemistry include the standard hydrogen electrode, the saturated calomel electrode, and the Ag/AgCl electrode.
+The most common types of reference electrodes used in analytical chemistry include the standard hydrogen electrode, the saturated calomel electrode, and the silver chloride electrode.

 The standard hydrogen electrode (SHE) is the primary reference electrode that has a potential of 0 volts at all temperatures and a pressure of 1 atm.
 The figure on the left highlights the platinum (Pt) wire electrode which is not a part of the reaction (it’s a catalyst) and can serve as either the anode or cathode.
 The wire is immersed in an acidic solution with an H2 (g) outlet pumping gaseous hydrogen into the solution.
 On the surface of the Pt electrode, a half-reaction occurs: